What are cold sores?

 If you have never had a cold sore, don't have skin-to-skin contact with someone who has an active cold sore.
 If you have had a cold sore, you may prevent or reduce the number of times they come back by finding out what triggers your outbreaks.
 Then stay away from that trigger.
 For instance, if sun exposure is a trigger, use sunscreen when in the sun.
 If you have outbreaks often, talk with your healthcare provider.
 Starting treatment as soon as you know you are getting a cold sore can help it heal faster.

 The long-term use of oral antiviral medicines may prevent cold sores, but the benefit is very small.
 This approach is usually used only for people who get frequent and painful cold sores.
-Antiviral medicines to put on the sores appear to not help prevent them or make them heal faster.
+Antiviral medicines put on the sores don't help prevent them.

 Key points about cold sores

 - Cold sores are small blisters around the mouth caused by the herpes simplex virus.

 - Cold sores can be spread by kissing or sharing eating utensils or even sharing towels.

 - Tingling often happens before the blisters appear.